 The FoR (Front or Rear) Inverted Parting Tool

-12: A slight concave radius is ground along the top (bottom) of the cutting edge and this helps curl the chip, assisting in swarf ejection from the cut.
+- A slight concave radius is ground along the top (bottom) of the cutting edge and this aids chip curl, assisting in swarf ejection from the cut.

-14: The blades can be resharpened multiple times and if used with care one blade will outlast several packets of indexable tips.
+- The blades can be resharpened multiple times and if used with care one blade will outlast many packets of indexable tips.

 For lathes that are able to run safely in reverse, ie a camlock, bolt on, or LO fitting, the parting tool can be mounted in either the front tool post and the lathe run in the reverse direction, or in a rear tool post and the lathe run in the normal direction.

 The FoR(SC) version is designed to be used the normal way up in a front tool post or can be inverted for use in a rear tool post.

 The holders take the 1/2" "T" type blades, also known as Empire blades (the original manufacturer)or Luers blades (the German inventor of this design) this design of blade has been used in the USA for decades on production turret lathes and screw machines.

 The 1/2" blades are available in five different widths from 1mm (.040") to 3.2mm (1/8") and they will all fit the same holder.

 Premium quality blades are available on the website and are sourced from a leading US manufacturer who supply tooling for the production screw machine, CNC, and turret lathe market.